 TMS is a non-invasive brain stimulation treatment for patients whose psychiatric or neurological symptoms have not improved with routine treatments like medications and therapy.
 The United States Food and Drug Administration (FDA) has cleared TMS for the following indications:

 The FDA has also granted TMS a “breakthrough device designation” for bipolar depression, but it has not yet cleared it for this indication.
-Please note that FDA clearance does not mean that insurance companies will pay for TMS for the above indications.
+Nearly all insurance companies cover TMS for depression, but they may or may not cover TMS for other indications.
+Please contact your insurance directly for further information.
 This page will focus on treatment-resistant depression, the illness most commonly treated with TMS.

 Depression is among the leading causes of disability worldwide.
 Two out of three people taking antidepressant medications continue to experience symptoms of depression.
 Moreover, the probability of getting well and staying well decreases each time a patient tries a new medication.
 TMS is a safe and effective treatment that can work even after psychotherapy and medications have not worked.
 Many patients consider TMS before other FDA-approved or cleared treatments for depression such as esketamine (brand name Spravato) or electroconvulsive therapy (ECT) because TMS does not require anesthesia, medication, or invasive procedures.
 TMS is usually well tolerated, and patients can drive themselves to and from treatment.

 TMS uses an electromagnetic coil to create magnetic pulses (similar to an MRI), which pass through the skull to stimulate the brain network involved in regulating mood.
 As such, it is generally not recommended for patients with seizure disorders or patients who have metal in the head area.
 Daily (weekday) treatment sessions for 6-8 weeks (30-36 treatments total) are typically required.